 Step 6: The second to the last step is to change the paper filter.
 You should also refill the water chamber and let the full cycle run to rinse the coffee maker’s system.
 Then, rinse it twice to eliminate the remaining vinegar scent or taste.

-Take note that the steps mentioned above can be used on almost all coffee maker types although it is more relevant to built-in coffee makers.
-A quick tip when you are using a built-in coffee maker, make sure to use filtered water in brewing your coffee, especially if you have a problem with calcium deposits.
+Please note that the steps mentioned above can be used on almost all coffee maker types, although it is more relevant to built-in coffee makers.
+When using a built-in coffee maker, use filtered water when brewing your coffee, especially if you have a problem with calcium deposits.
 You should clean your built-in coffee maker at least once a month or more frequently if it is heavily used around the office.

-A clean office coffee maker does not only produce a better-tasting brew but also offers security for employees.
-After cleaning the coffee maker, make sure to clean all your tools, such as grinders, brushes, and sponges to use again in the future.
-As much as possible, rinse them with hot water and dry them using a towel to get rid of water stains.
-Keeping your built-in coffee maker and all the tools clean ensures that your employees will have the best coffee for optimum productivity.
+A clean office coffee maker produces a better-tasting brew and offers security for employees.
+After cleaning the coffee maker, clean all your tools, such as grinders, brushes, and sponges, to use again.
+As much as possible, rinse them with hot water and dry them using a towel to remove water stains.
+Keeping your built-in coffee maker and all the tools clean ensures your employees have the best coffee for optimum productivity.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!